endless-sky/endless-sky-wiki/wiki/CreatingMissions.md

 If an NPC has the `uninterested` personality, it will not attempt to land on its stopover planets.
 However, if it lands on the planet anyways, it will fulfill the stopover.

-NPCs do not automatically navigate to their destination planet.
+NPCs do not automatically navigate to stopover planets.
 In order to do so, they require `waypoint`s.

 ```html
 dialog <text>